gwenjo/mario-memory/README.md

 Background: #a9a9a9

-After talking to my mentor she gave me some advice about adding more color to the game.
+After talking to my mentor, she gave me some advice about adding more color to the game.

 Instruction message: #965e83;